godot-rust/book/src/toolchain/compatibility.md

 We do **not** invest effort in maintaining compatibility with:

 1. Godot in-development versions, except for the latest `master` branch.
-   - Not that we may take some time to catch-up with the latest changes, so please don't report issues within a few days after upstream changes have landed.
+   - Note that we may take some time to catch up with the latest changes, so please don't report issues within a few days after upstream changes have landed.
 2. Non-stable releases (alpha, beta, RC).
 3. Third-party bindings or GDExtension APIs (C#, C++, Python, ...).